 Special Report: South Australia timber industry

-Listed company Kangaroo Island Plantation Timber says it has about 300,000 tonnes of structural logs available to be shipped.
+Listed company Kangaroo Island Plantation Timber says it has about 300,000 tonnes of pine logs available to be shipped.

 The logs would produce about 100,000 tonnes of structural timber, enough to build about 10,000 homes and ease shortages.